LimHyungTae/patchwork/README.md

 ### Description

-All explanations of paramters and other experimental results will be uploaded in [wiki](https://github.com/LimHyungTae/patchwork/wiki)
+All explanations of parameters and other experimental results will be uploaded in [wiki](https://github.com/LimHyungTae/patchwork/wiki)

 ### Contact